 Now I think it goes without saying, but I thought I would say it anyway…..this is not an actual “PLANTER”…Like, please for the love of all that is holy, don’t go do this tutorial and put dirt and a real plant in it.
 It won’t last at all!
 This is only a planter for faux plants! 😉

-When it comes creating your thrift shop upcycle project usually all that it takes is a little vision, some inspiration, a lot of imagination and a small investment.
+When it comes to creating your thrift shop upcycle project usually all that it takes is a little vision, some inspiration, a lot of imagination, and a small investment.

 Thrift Shop Challenge